Khan/agar/README.txt

 License
 -------

-Agar is licensed under the XYZ License.
+Agar is licensed under the MIT License.
 See LICENSE.txt for details.

 Tests
 -----